A Unified Data Representation Learning for Non-parametric Two-sample Testing

 Supervised sequential two-sample testing represents another approach to utilizing testing data \citep{pandeva2024evaluatingclassifiertwosampletests}.
 In this framework, a classifier is trained to determine whether two samples from a single batch originate from the same distribution.
 Initially, batches are split and fed sequentially into the classifier as testing data.
 Batches that do not reject the null hypothesis are concatenated with previous batches and used as training data for the classifier, continuing until all batches are exhausted or a single batch rejects the null hypothesis.
 The sequential nature of the test emerges from the use of e-values, which are updated as more data becomes available, allowing for a dynamic assessment of the testing hypothesis.
 However, this method should not be directly compared to our method due to different problem settings and designs.
 Firstly, in sequential two-sample testing, data are split into several batches and tests are conducted on single, small batches.
 Conversely, in other supervised two-sample testing approaches, data are only split into two halves, creating a trade-off between the number of training and testing samples.

-Furthermore, the design of our SSL-C2ST method is compatible with any other supervised two-sample testing framework, including sequential two-sample testing.
+Furthermore, the design of our RL-TST framework is compatible with any other supervised two-sample testing framework, including sequential two-sample testing.
 As long as a proportion of data is used for testing, we can remove the labels from this testing data and concatenate it into the training data.
 This allows us to learn IRs through representation learning, followed by the original supervised two-sample testing framework.